 The important functions of the Board Remuneration & Nomination and Safety, Health and Sustainable Development (SHSD) are done at the Board level.
 The Board may also establish sub-committees for these functions from time to time to deal with the development of the business, as circumstances dictates.

 The Board considers identification and management of key risks associated with the business as vital to maximise shareholder wealth.
 A yearly assessment of the business's risk profile is undertaken and reviewed by the Board, covering all aspects of the business from the operational level through to strategic level risks.
 The Chief Financial Officer has been delegated the task of implementing internal controls to identify and manage risks for which the Board provides oversight.
 The effectiveness of these controls is monitored and reviewed regularly.

 The Managing Director and Chief Financial Officer have signed a declaration in accordance with S295A of the Corporations Act that internal compliance and control systems of the Company and Consolidated Entity to the extent they relate to financial reporting are operating efficiently and effectively, are founded on a sound system of risk management and internal control and that the system is operating effectively in all material respects in relation to the reporting of financial risks.

-The Remuneration Policy, which sets the terms and conditions for the key management personnel, was developed by the Remuneration and Nomination Committee after seeking professional advice from independent consultants and was approved by the Board.
+The Remuneration Policy, which sets the terms and conditions for the key management personnel, was developed after seeking professional advice from independent consultants and was approved by the Board.
 All executives receive a base salary, and where applicable, superannuation, performance incentives and retirement benefits.
-The Remuneration and Nomination Committee reviews executive packages annually by reference to Company performance, executive performance, comparable information from industry sectors and other listed companies and independent advice.
+The Board reviews executive packages annually by reference to Company performance, executive performance, comparable information from industry sectors and other listed companies and independent advice.
 The policy is designed to attract the highest calibre executives and reward them for performance, which results in long-term growth in shareholder value.

 Executives are also entitled to participate in any employee share and option arrangements.